 Today, many oil painters are using turpentine or mineral spirits to thin their paints.
 I'd be willing to bet you didn't know that oil paints can be thinned with oil.
 In fact, this was the only way Renaissance Artists used to work.
-Walnut oil goes back as far as the use of linseed oil in painting and that's at least 1000 years..
+Walnut oil goes back as far as the use of linseed oil in painting and that's at least 1000 years.

-At the end of my painting session, I wash my paintbrushes with a mild bar soap, rinse very thoroughly, then dip them in a little more (clean) walnut oil and blot the excess.
+At the end of my painting session, I wash my paintbrushes with a bar of mild soap, rinse very thoroughly, then dip them in a little more (clean) walnut oil and blot the excess.
 That's it, it takes about ten minutes and I am ready to go for the next painting session.
 Any oil is flammable along with turpentine and mineral spirits.
 If your rag has pure oil paint on it, you can rinse thoroughly and hang to dry.
-Anything with solvents (turpentine, mineral spirits) on it needs rinsed thoroughly, then put in a metal container.
+Anything with solvents (turpentine, mineral spirits) on it needs to be rinsed thoroughly, then put in a metal container.

-The painting above is almost seven years old and still looks as bright and vibrant as the day I finished it.
+The painting pictured above is almost seven years old and still looks as bright and vibrant as the day I finished it.
 This is actually the way an oil painting should look.
 Not one drop of turpentine or mineral spirits has been used on this painting.
 Paintings should not have a tinge of yellow on them unless this is what the artist originally intended.
 Granted, it does take many years for a painting to yellow, but why take the chance?

-Glazes are easy with walnut oil based paints.
+Glazes are easy with walnut oil-based paints.
 Simply add a little extra walnut oil to the paint and this will naturally thin down the paint to a sheer color.
 Walnut oil is lighter and is easier to work with than linseed oil, which is much thicker.

 Walnut oils do not oxidize anywhere near as quickly as linseed oils.
 With oxidation comes a slight darkening of the paint film.
 Over time, this film becomes even darker.
 What is the point of finding those bright beautiful colors in your painting if they are only going to darken?
-Why not stack the odds in your favor and use walnut oil based paints?
+Why not stack the odds in your favor and use walnut oil-based paints?
 You never know if you are going to be known as the next Monet!

 Walnut Oils vs. Traditional Oils